-Following a spike in COVID-19 cases, those living in Birmingham are now no longer allowed to mix households in a bid to tackle the virus.
+More changes in a bid to tackle the virus.
+Following a spike in COVID-19 cases, those living in Birmingham are no longer allowed to mix households.

 The news affects more than 1.6 million people, with Solihull and Sandwell also placed under the new restrictions.
-The mayor of the West Midlands, Andy Street, said: “The areas will now be escalated to an area of national intervention, with a ban on people socialising with people outside of their own household.”.
+The mayor of the West Midlands said: “The areas will now be escalated to an area of national intervention, with a ban on people socialising with people outside of their own household.”.

-The restrictions focus on the prevention of mixing households but are not focused on the prevention of schools, work, or transport.
+The prevention of mixing households but not on the prevention of schools, work, or transport.
 The rate of coronavirus infection in Birmingham on 7 September had risen in one week from 32 to 85.4 per 100,000 people.

-The decision was made in collaboration with local leaders in an attempt to limit the number of cases, with a government announcement detailing potential further measures for other affected areas of the country due shortly.
+The decision was made in collaboration with local leaders, with a government announcement detailing potential further measures for other affected areas of the country due shortly.